FadiAmon/Amazon-Review-Scraper/README.md

 # Amazon-Review-Scraper
-Using requests, I have made a web scraper that, given a link of an Amazon product, reads all the reviews with the details of the author, title, content and stars.
-The code is super efficient and fast, it scans 5000 reviews in about 1 minute, all the reviews are saved in a Data Frame and transformed to a google docs document.
+I have created a web scraper using the requests module, which can extract reviews from an Amazon product page.
+The scraper can retrieve details such as the author's name, review title, content, and star rating for each review.
+The code is optimized for speed and can scan through 5000 reviews in approximately one minute.
+The extracted data is stored in a Data Frame and converted into a Google Docs document.